benhamner/hillary-clinton-emails/README.md

 *This is a work in progress - any help normalizing and extracting this data's much appreciated!*

-This repo contains code to transform Hillary's emails released through the FOIA request from raw PDF documents to CSV files and a SQLite database, making it easier to understand and analyze the documents.
+This repo contains code to transform [Hillary Clinton's emails released through the FOIA request](https://foia.state.gov/Search/Results.aspx?collection=Clinton_Email) from raw PDF documents to CSV files and a SQLite database, making it easier to understand and analyze the documents.

 Note that conversion is very imprecise: there's plenty of room to improve the PDF conversion, the sender/receiver extraction, and the body text extraction.

 # Extracted data

-There's five main files this produces, all in the output directory.
+There are five main output files this produces: four CSV files and one SQLite database.

 Note that each table contains a numeric `Id` column.
 This `Id` column is only meant to be used to join the tables: it is internally consistent, but each entity may have a different `Id` when the data's updated.